dicksiano/Data-Structures-and-Algorithms/Algorithms/DP/Egg Dropping/README.md

 Following this approach, we know that:

-1. If the egg breaks after dropping from jth floor, then you only need to check for floors lower than x with remaining eggs.
+1. If the egg breaks after dropping from jth floor, then you only need to check for floors lower than j with remaining eggs.
 So the problem reduces to j-1 floors and n-1 eggs

-2. If the egg doesn’t break after dropping from the jth floor, then you only need to check for floors higher than x.
+2. If the egg doesn’t break after dropping from the jth floor, then you only need to check for floors higher than j.
 So the problem reduces to k-j floors and n eggs.

 Finally, you can write the dynamic programming equation:

-**d[n][k] = 1 + min { max( dp[n-1][k-1], dp[n][k - j]) }, for j in [1, 2, ... , k] }**
+**d[n][k] = 1 + min { max( dp[n-1][j-1], dp[n][k - j]) }, for j in [1, 2, ... , k] }**